SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 * [Corporate Climate Responsibility Monitor](https://newclimate.org/resources/publications/corporate-climate-responsibility-monitor-2023) (2023)
 * [Carbon Market Watch](https://carbonmarketwatch.org/)
 * ['Clouds of Carbon' in Jisc, *Exploring Digital Footprints*](https://repository.jisc.ac.uk/8782/1/exploring-digital-carbon-footprints-report.pdf) (2022)

+Learning about Cloud emissions will quite quickly take you into the realm of energy generation and the power grid.
+For example, the [24/7 carbon-free energy](https://www.energymonitor.ai/tech/networks-grids/is-24-7-carbon-free-energy-the-new-gold-standard-of-decarbonisation/?cf-view) approach, supported by a UN compact, appears to be a big improvement on previous highly financialised 'annual matching' approaches.
+The [grid-aware computing](https://github.com/climateaction-tech/grid-aware-software) approach also seems to improve substantially on carbon-aware computing.

 ### FinOps and GreenOps {#finOps}